YuxiangJohn/Self_driving_car_term2/PID_Control_Project/README.md

 Ki
 .
 This means that the area under the error signal's curve will be affecting the output signal.
 We will prove this later, but it is important to note that this facet of the controller will improve the steady-state error of overall closed-loop system.

 In this project, I used: (Kp, Ki, Kd) = (0.2, 0.004, 3.0).
-These parameters can run the car safely within the lane.
+These parameters can run the car safely within the lane with a speed around 30mph.

 ### P, I, D Analysis